Skip to content

 Release Management

-Release management is based on two JSON files in your project:
+Release management is based on two JSON files:

 File Purpose

-psscriptbuilder.releasedata.json Stores the current version, build metadata, and Git context
+psscriptbuilder.releasedata.json The authoritative source of truth for the current version, build metadata, and Git context

-psscriptbuilder.bumpconfig.json Defines which files get updated and how (patterns / tokens)
+psscriptbuilder.bumpconfig.json Defines which project files get updated and how — via token replacement or regex patterns

 {